-26 of the most stunning spots in Africa
+25 of Africa's most amazing places to visit

 15. Riding safari, Kenya

 The best way to experience Kenya's zebras?
 From the back of a horse.

-Travelers can gallop alongside the stripey beasts in the Masai Mara, covering up to 100 kilometers in a week.
+Travelers can gallop alongside the stripey beasts in the Masai Mara, covering up to 100 kilometers (62 miles) in a week.

 16. Wonders of the Nile, Egypt

-A cruise down the Egyptian Nile, ideally on a romantic felucca rather than a crowded tourist boat, reveals relics of one of the world's most ancient civilisations.
+A cruise down the Egyptian Nile, ideally on a romantic felucca rather than a crowded tourist boat, reveals relics of one of the world's most ancient civilizations.

-The highpoint is the Valley of the Kings, with its monumental statues, and the magnificent Kom Ombo Temple, north of Aswan on the east bank.
+The high point is the Valley of the Kings, with its monumental statues, and the magnificent Kom Ombo Temple, north of Aswan on the east bank.

-Lake Nakuru National Park is home to one million resident flamingos, providing one of Kenya's most unforgettable sights.
+Lake Nakuru National Park is home to 1 million resident flamingos, providing one of Kenya's most unforgettable sights.
 This lake has become famous for the greatest bird spectacle in the world, with swathes of vibrant pink filling the alkaline lake and the huge sky.

 Ernest Hemingway would have loved this.